Concert Series Lineup, Dates, Times & MORE!

 5. You’ll Have Access to Additional Assistance

 Even if you live in an independent living cottage, can manage all of your daily activities, and do not need frequent medical assistance, you can access additional assistance — if and when needed.
-In a community such as Immanuel Lutheran Communities, with a full continuum of care, you can be confident that high-quality medical care is available if your health needs should change.
+In a community such as Immanuel Living, with a full continuum of care, you can be confident that high-quality medical care is available if your health needs should change.

 When you choose an independent living cottage with a continuum of care available on the same campus, you ensure an easy transition between levels of support.

-The Cottages at Buffalo Hill, on the campus of Immanuel Lutheran Communities, offers a full continuum of services along with stunning views, a beautifully landscaped campus, and a variety of services and amenities to meet the needs of the active older adult who wants to continue to enjoy life, on their own terms and at their own pace.
+The Cottages at Buffalo Hill, on the campus of Immanuel Living, offers a full continuum of services along with stunning views, a beautifully landscaped campus, and a variety of services and amenities to meet the needs of the active older adult who wants to continue to enjoy life, on their own terms and at their own pace.

 To schedule a visit, please contact us today to learn more.